 It was crazy, the rain was coming down in droplets the size of my head.
-The sky was dark and green like a bruise and if I’d been in my home state of Michigan, I would have sworn that a tornado was minutes away.
-The cheetah and her four cubs didn’t seem to care about the weather, they were too busy eating a gazelle the mother had killed 30 minutes earlier.
+The sky was dark and green like a bruise, and if I’d been in my home state of Michigan I would have sworn that a tornado was minutes away.
+The cheetah and her four cubs cared little about the weather, they were too busy eating a gazelle lunch the mother had killed 30 minutes earlier.

-The sky had been bright with only a few clouds when we first spotted the family.
-The mother cheetah casually walked across the Mara with her five little ones trailing behind her in single file; they were hungry and she was looking for something to kill.
-As she moved through the high grass she climbed every termite mound in her path using the extra height to her advantage to scan the horizon.
-Every now and then she’d sit and her cubs would scamper up the mound to cuddle with her.
+When we first spotted the family, a short while earlier, the sun had shone brightly.
+The mother cheetah sauntering across the Mara, her head moving imperceptibly from left to right scanning the horizon, her five little ones trailing behind her in single file.
+Her babies were hungry and she was looking for something to kill.
+As she moved through the high grass she climbed every termite mound in her path using the extra height to her advantage.
+Every now and then she’d sit and her cubs would lay next to her and cuddle.

 She didn’t stay down long though, in fact it seemed as if every time the cubs got comfy it was her cue to get up.
 The cubs would watch her saunter away and when she got a little too far for their comfort, they scurried after her as fast as their fuzzy little feet would carry them, leaping through the grass like rabbits.